gpsuscodewith/gpsuscodewith.github.io/content/partner-selection/prepare-plan/_index.md

 ---
-title: "Envisioning"
+title: "Preparation & Planning"
-linkTitle: "Envisioning"
+linkTitle: "Preparation & Planning"
 weight: 2
 hide_summary: true
 description: >
   Learn more about what happens during the envisoning stage.
 ---

-# Envisioning Agenda
+# Overview

-The Code-with envisioning has the following structure:
+The Code-with Preparation & Planning has the following structure:

-* Architecture Review
 * Technical Deep Dives
 * Backlog Review
+* Architecture Review
 * Next Steps / Planning

-### 1. Architecture Review
+## 1. Architecture Review

 The architecture review is partner-lead and covers the current architecture or proposed architecture (if one has already been chosen).
 The context is the